17. Legal & Compliance Note

 Pool: A Commitment Pool is not merely software; it is a stewarded contract suite with published market terms: what vouchers are accepted (curation), how they are valued (index policy), how flows are limited (limit windows/caps), what fees apply, what inventory/reserve policy exists, and what guarantee/guarantor framework backs the listings.
 The pool steward is responsible for these published terms and any guarantees they advertise.

 Restricted Jurisdictions.
 Access to certain voucher classes and/or UI features may be restricted or geofenced; additional attestations/KYC may be required for cash-equivalents.
-The DAO may programmatically disable sCLC swap windows or certain routes to comply with policy.
+Operators or authorized governance controls may programmatically disable sCLC swap windows or certain routes to comply with policy.

-CLC DAO: The CLC DAO provides network governance, routing standards, and optional shared insurance policies.
-It is not automatically a guarantor of any pool or voucher unless explicitly stated in the relevant pool terms and DAO policy.
+CLC: CLC provides network governance, routing standards, and optional shared insurance policies.
+It is not automatically a guarantor of any pool or voucher unless explicitly stated in the relevant pool terms and published network policy.